myubi/the-crossing-board/posts/we-are-moving.md

 If you have any questions regarding our move to a new platform, please do get in contact with us on contact@thecrossingboard.com.

-_We will be sending further emails with reminders and information to our current subscribers to ensure everyone is aware and doesn’t miss out during our migration._
+_We will be sending further emails with reminders and information to our current subscribers to ensure everyone is aware and doesn’t miss out during our migration!_